privefl/portfolio/docs/network.md

-# First competence: to develop an international network
+# Developing an international network